Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     ```bash
     pip install --force-reinstall --no-deps https://gitlab.com/ase/ase/-/archive/master/ase-master.zip
-    pip install quacc[covalent]
+    pip install quacc[covalent] covalent-slurm-plugin
-    quacc set WORKFLOW_ENGINE covalent && quacc set CREATE_UNIQUE_DIR false  # (1)!
+    quacc set WORKFLOW_ENGINE covalent && quacc set CREATE_UNIQUE_DIR false  # (2)!
     ```

-    1. Many of the Covalent executors have their own mechanism for task isolation, which we will use instead.
+    2. Many of the Covalent executors have their own mechanism for task isolation, which we will use instead.

     On the local machine: